 Who should apply for eligibility with icare HBCF

-If you're a builder, speculative builder or trade contractor intending to undertake work requiring home building compensation (HBCF) scheme cover you need to have eligibility (with icare HBCF and/or another provider) before you can apply for cover (in our case, a certificate of insurance) for the project.
+If you're a builder, speculative builder or trade contractor intending to undertake work requiring home building compensation insurance you need to have eligibility with icare HBCF before you can apply for a Certificate of Insurance for the project.

 How to apply for eligibility

-All applications for eligibility with us must go through an approved broker distributor.
+All eligibility applications must be submitted by an approved broker distributor.

-Your broker distributor will submit your application to Corporate Scorecard, our Eligibility Risk Manager.
+Your broker distributor will help you with your eligibility application and submit your application to us.